Skip to Content

 Fort Dunree Military Museum is one of the key stops on the brilliant Inishowen 100 scenic drive.
 You can visit the fort while also seeing everything from castles and breath-taking scenery to some of the finest beaches in Donegal.

-A brief history of Dunree Fort
+The history of Dunree Fort

-Dunree Head
+Dunree Fort

 Located on the west side of Inishowen peninsula in northern Donegal, Dunree Head is a rocky promontory jutting out into the Atlantic Ocean.